pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 A set of credentials is also generated and are available as environment variables.
 The environment variables are:

-- `WEBDAV_USERNAME` - Contains the user name that must be used when authenticating over WebDAV.
+- `WEBDAV_USERNAME`: Contains the user name that must be used when authenticating over WebDAV.
-- `WEBDAV_PASSWORD` - Contains the password that must be used when authenticating over WebDAV.
+- `WEBDAV_PASSWORD`: Contains the password that must be used when authenticating over WebDAV.

 To use any of the environment variables related to the container image registry as data variables in workshop content, declare this in the `workshop/modules.yaml` file in the `config.vars`